kacf/mender/Documentation/update-modules-v3-file-api.md

 ### `header`

-The `header` directory contains the verbatim headers from the `header.tar.gz` header file of the Artifact.
+The `header` directory contains the verbatim headers from the `header.tar.gz` header file of the Artifact, in addition to a few extra files.
 One Artifact can contain payloads for several update module, so the three files `files`, `type-info` and `meta-data` are taken from the indexed subfolder currently being processed by Mender.

+#### `artifact_group` and `artifact_name`

+`artifact_group` and `artifact_name` contain the group and name of the Artifact that is being installed, respectively.
+This is the same information as that which is available inside `header/header-info`, under the `artifact_provides -> `artifact_group` and `artifact_name` keys, and is merely for convenience.

+#### `payload_type`

+`payload_type` contains the type of the payload which is current being installed using this file tree.
+It is always one of the elements from the `payloads` list in the `header-info` file, under the `type` key.
+The rest of the list corresponds to payloads that are being installed using different trees, and possibly with different update modules.

+`payload_type` will always be the nth from the `payloads` list, which n is the index number which can be found in the path to the file tree.

 ### `tmp`